Standish, Greater Manchester: History

 The Standish family were the main coal owners in the area, with their estate being mined since the 14th century.
 Coal mining in the area increased during the Industrial Revolution.
 During 1865–66, the Standish collieries were merged into the Wigan Coal and Iron Company.
 By 1896, Wigan Coal & Iron owned the Broomfield, Giant's Hall, Gidlow, John, Langtree, Robin Hill, Swire and Taylor Pits.
 The largest of these was the Langtree Pit with over 540 employees.

 In 1900 the two 20 ft shafts of Wigan Coal's Victoria Colliery were sunk.
 This would continue to operate until its closure by the National Coal Board in 1958.
-It is now a housing estate.
+It is now a housing estate, although its reclamation site is used as open space.
+Mining in the village reached its peak around 1914, with 11 active mines in Standish and Shevington.
+The last operating mine in Standish was Robin Hill drift mine, which opened in 1953 and closed in 1963.

+Traditionally, most of the housing in Standish was terraced; however, in the 1930s, the village expanded mainly with semi-detached houses and bungalows.
+The M6 motorway was constructed through the western side of Standish during the 1960s.
+Its arrival contributed to the area gradually shifting away from its historic roots in farming and mining, to a "commuter village".
+Later development, between the 1960s and 1990s, focused on larger estates of detached homes, and substantial residential development has continued into the 21st century.
+Standish Leisure Centre, funded through contributions from housing developers, officially opened in February 2020.